Skip to content

 EPA GHG Calculator

-This tutorial and spreadsheet will assist you to calculate the carbon footprint of an organisation using American standards and emission factors from the EPA – United States Environmental Protection Agency.
+This tutorial and spreadsheet will assist an organisation to calculate their carbon footprint using American standards and emission factors from the EPA – United States Environmental Protection Agency.

-The Climate Change Institute recommends that companies follow the GHG Protocol Corporate Standard.
-It is an emissions accounting tool used by many businesses and organizations worldwide.
-More than 9out of 10 Fortune 500 companies use the GHG Protocol.
-It provides the accounting platform for virtually every corporate GHG reporting program in the world and it establishes comprehensive global standardized framework for GHG emissions from private and public sector operations.
+The Climate Change Institute’s programs are based on the GHG Protocol Corporate Standard.
+You are free to download the pdfs and get an outline of GHG accounting.
+To get full versions without watermarks, the price is US$250.
+This is for an emissions accounting tool that is used by many businesses and organizations worldwide.
+It is estimated that 9 out of 10 Fortune 500 companies use GHG Protocol standards.
+It provides the accounting platform for virtually every corporate GHG reporting program in the world and it establishes a global standardized framework for GHG emissions from private and public sector operations.

 Standards provide guidance on the principles and requirements for reporting GHG emissions.
 Theses include ISO 14064 environmental management standard and the GHG Protocol Corporate Standard.